tsmx/gae-env-secrets/README.md

 ### Granting Secret Manager rights to the GAE service account

-In order to resolve secrets from Secret Manager, the service account principal running your App Engine service - by default `PROJECT_ID@appspot.gserviceaccount.com` - must have at lesat the `Secret Manager Secret Accessor` role.
+In order to resolve secrets from Secret Manager, the service account principal running your App Engine service - by default `PROJECT_ID@appspot.gserviceaccount.com` - must have at least the `Secret Manager Secret Accessor` role.
 For more details refer to the [Secret Manager access control documentation](https://cloud.google.com/secret-manager/docs/access-control).

 If this is not already the case, go to IAM in the console and edit the App Engine principal.
 There, click "Add another role" and search for `Secret Manager Secret Accessor` and save.